Are you coping with infant crying, fussing, or colic?

 Is excessive infant crying or fussing a sign that parents aren’t nurturing their babies enough?

 Moreover, we know that babies evolved in the context of being fed very frequently and carried around by parents, aunts, grandmothers, or siblings most of the day (Konner 2005).
-Among modern-day hunter-gatherers—people who still practice this “Pleistocene” approach to baby care, lengthy, inconsolable bouts of infant crying (or “colic”) are rare (Fouts et al 2004).
+Among modern-day hunter-gatherers--people who still practice this "Pleistocene" approach to baby care--lengthy, inconsolable bouts of infant crying are rare (Fouts et al 2004).

 There is also experimental evidence suggesting that normal Western infants cry less when their parents make a special effort to carry their babies more often.
 In a randomized experiment, some mothers were assigned to carry their infants more, and their infants cried less relative to a control group (Hunziker and Barr 1986).

-But—as many desperate parents know—even babies who are held and fed frequently may become colicky.
+But--as many desperate parents know--even babies who are held and fed frequently may suffer from excessive, inconsolable crying.

-As noted above, keeping babies close may reduce stress levels and deter normal infants from prolonged bouts of crying.
+As noted above, keeping babies close may reduce infant distress.
 And holding babies may be beneficial in other ways, too.

 For instance, one experimental study found that mothers who wore their infants in soft baby carriers were more likely to have securely-attached babies than were moms who carried their babies in portable infant seats (Anisfeld et al 1990).